yerkes-gencore/knowledgebase/Nextflow/nextflow+containers.md

 ```
 Which results is the following error:
 ```
+Resource limits are not supported and ignored on cgroups V1 rootless systems
 Error: OCI runtime error: runc: runc create failed: unable to start container process: error during container init: error setting cgroup config for procHooks process: cannot set cpu limit: container could not join or create cgroup
 ```